Myr-g/Collaborative_Story_Server/README.md

 ### Commands
 JOIN <username>           - Registers your username with the server

-GENRE <genre>             - Selects the story genre (or use GENRE RANDOM)

-SESSION CREATE <name>     - Creates a new collaborative writing session
+SESSION CREATE <name> <genre|RANDOM>    - Creates a new collaborative writing session witht the chosen genre

 SESSION JOIN <name>       - Joins an existing session